The NFTS Welcomes American Students

 Your Student Loan must be repaid.
 If you do not meet the loan repayments as required by your loan servicer, you will go into default.
 You are advised to keep in touch with your loan servicer and discuss your options if you are struggling to meet your repayments.
 You are also advised to update your loan servicer of any changes to your personal details such as address, phone number, enrolment status.

-You will need to apply for a Tier 4 student visa to study at the NFTS as our MA courses are two years, full-time in duration.
-You can apply for a student visa a maxium of three months before the start of your course.
+You will need to apply for a Student visa to study at the NFTS as our MA courses are two years, full-time in duration.
+You can apply for a student visa a maximum of three months before the start of your course.
 You will need to make your application at your nearest Visa application centre.

-For detailed information about the application process and requirements, including help with the online Tier 4 visa application form, please see our Students from abroad page.
+For detailed information about the application process and requirements, including help with the online student visa application form, please see our Students from abroad page.

 Advice about vaccinations is outlined in your student offer letter.
 It is recommended that you ensure you have had both meningitis and MMR vaccines before attending the school.
 Please consult with your family doctor in order to confirm this.